Scott Murphy - owner

 After graduation from Illinois Wesleyan University in 1980, Scott returned to the farm.
 There he expanded their involvement in the seed industry.
 During the 1990’s Scott operated two seed drying facilities as well as coordinating detassling crews and sub-contractors.
 As the 90’s ended seed acres shifted away from central Illinois to irrigated areas.
 Scott then shifted their business focus from seed production to the sale of used seed equipment.
 In 2003 Scott purchased the former Cargill facility in Lexington Illinois and phased out much of the farming operation.
 Today the company markets equipment in 27 countries.

-Nicole joined our team in 2010.
-Nicole handles all billing, payroll, invoices, and all other front office needs.
-Along with Scott Hacker, Nicole also updates our website inventory.
+Brandy joined our team in 2017.
+Brandy handles all billing, payroll, invoices, and all other front office needs.
+Along with Scott Hacker, Brandy also updates our website inventory.

 Tom Braid - Shop Foreman